JuanCely999/Economist-portfolio/README.md

 **Results:** The spatial analysis of the agricultural output reveals a random distribution across the territory demonstrating the diversity of production and a scattered spatial pattern.
 The disparate diversity of the production appears inconsistent with the scarce diversification of the Colombian export supply.

-### Perceptions of Rural Community Based Tourism in the Province of Alto Ricaurte, Boyaca
+### Wahrnehmungen des ländlichen Gemeinschaftstourismus in der Provinz Alto Ricaurte Boyacá Kolumbien
 **Code:** [`alto_ricaurte`](https://github.com/JuanCely999/Proyectos/tree/main/R_code/alto_ricaurte).

 **Description:**  This project is carried out for the publication of this [`article`](http://www.scielo.org.co/pdf/soec/n47/2389-9050-soec-47-e10111358.pdf).
 Interviews were conducted with officials from public institutions, rural tourism actors, representatives of community action boards and producer associations to obtain a better approach to the development possibilities of rural community tourism.
 A textual analysis is carried out.
 More visualizations are added [`here`](https://drive.google.com/file/d/1KP_npHcLY9z6JnmBTaC_tFLuVM3VOQFP/view)